HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ### With internal genomes

 We will use the profile databases that we created earlier to run this example.
-If you haven't gone through the metagenomics part of this tutorial you have to go back there and run the steps descreibed in the [standard usage](#standard-usage) section.
+If you haven't gone through the metagenomics part of this tutorial you have to go back there and run the steps described in the [standard usage](#standard-usage) section.

 After we have profile databases ready, we create collections.
 In this mock example we will just create default collections using `anvi-script-add-default-collection`: